olebole/irafdoc/doc/immatch.skyxymatch.rst

   <!-- BeginSection: 'REFERENCES' -->
   <p>
-  Additional  information  on  IRAF  world  coordinate  systems including more detailed descriptions of the <tt>"logical"</tt>, <tt>"physical"</tt>, and <tt>"world"</tt>
+  Additional  information  on  IRAF  world  coordinate  systems including more detailed descriptions of the <span style="font-family: monospace;">"logical"</span>, <span style="font-family: monospace;">"physical"</span>, and <span style="font-family: monospace;">"world"</span>
   coordinate systems can be found  in  the  help  pages  for  the  WCSEDIT and  WCRESET  tasks.
 Detailed   documentation   for  the  IRAF  world coordinate  system interface MWCS can be found in  the  file
-  <tt>"iraf$sys/mwcs/MWCS.hlp"</tt>.
+  <span style="font-family: monospace;">"iraf$sys/mwcs/MWCS.hlp"</span>.
 This  file  can  be  formatted  and  printed
-  with the command <tt>"help iraf$sys/mwcs/MWCS.hlp fi+ | lprint"</tt>.
+  with the command <span style="font-family: monospace;">"help iraf$sys/mwcs/MWCS.hlp fi+ | lprint"</span>.
   </p>
   <p>
-  Details of the FITS header world coordinate system interface can be found in the draft paper <tt>"World Coordinate Systems Representations Within the FITS Format"</tt> by Hanisch and Wells, available from the iraf anonymous ftp archive and the draft paper which supersedes it <tt>"Representations of Celestial Coordinates in FITS"</tt> by Greisen and Calabretta available from the NRAO anonymous ftp archives.
+  Details of the FITS header world coordinate system interface can be found in the draft paper <span style="font-family: monospace;">"World Coordinate Systems Representations Within the FITS Format"</span> by Hanisch and Wells, available from the iraf anonymous ftp archive and the draft paper which supersedes it <span style="font-family: monospace;">"Representations of Celestial Coordinates in FITS"</span> by Greisen and Calabretta available from the NRAO anonymous ftp archives.
   </p>
   <p>